All Episodes

 So communicating is what he's supposed to be good at.

-He says, may your children all die from debilitating painful and incurable diseases.
+He says, may your children all die from debilitating, painful, and incurable diseases.

-And uh too many people on the left want to conduct the debate on health care.
+This is how Alan Brower and too many people on the left want to conduct the debate on healthcare.

-Uh this is the way too much of the debate is conducted in America.
+This is the way too much of the debate is conducted in America.

 They're the ones that care about the poor.